Some Surprising Oyster Mushroom Facts and Our Fave Recipes

 The oyster mushroom is widespread in many temperate and subtropical forests throughout the world.
 In the Pacific Northwest, the variety of oyster mushroom found here is Pleurotus pulmonarius (commonly known as Indian oyster, Italian oyster, phoenix mushroom, or the lung oyster).
 Both Pleurotus ostreatus and P. pulmonarius are gilled, velvety to the touch, dense in texture, and can be found in greys and blues.
 Other species of Pleurotus also come in golden and pinks.

-While Pleurotus pulmonarius naturally thrives on Bowen Island, BC, making it a common sighting for Nectar Retreat Centre guests exploring the forest trails, caution prevails due to the presence of toxic fungi that bear a striking resemblance to both P. ostreatus and P. pulmonarius.
+While Pleurotus pulmonarius naturally thrives on Bowen Island, BC, making it a common sighting and thing to do while on Bowen for Nectar Retreat Centre guests exploring the forest trails, caution prevails due to the presence of toxic fungi that bear a striking resemblance to both P. ostreatus and P. pulmonarius.
 Specifically, Omphalotus olivascens, known as the western jack-o'-lantern mushroom, and Clitocybe dealbata, the ivory funnel mushroom, share visual similarities.
 Recognizing the challenge of accurate differentiation as well as the possibility of overharvest, our primary focus remains on preserving the flourishing diversity of mushroom fruiting bodies within the temperate rainforests of Bowen, and sharing the wonders of these organisms.

 Three Key Ecological Contributions of Oyster Mushrooms